scaleoutsean/hcicollector/FAQ.md

 ## How to create SolidFire histograms and other dashboards

 See samples included in HCICollector.

-A separate problem is what function should be used to visualize histogram metrics.
-Derivative seems to provide better results than perSecond (both of these can be found under Transform functions.)
+A separate but related problem is what Grafan function should be used to visualize histogram metrics.
+Derivative seems to provide better results than perSecond (both of these can be found under panel Transform functions.)

+## I imported a sample dashboard and it's not showing anything

+Things that can go wrong:

+- Grafana's source DB (instance of GraphiteDB): is Source working?
+Make sure of the type and name of your Grafana data source (in Grafana settings, make Graphite or Default or whatever is functional)
+- Dashboard's source: edit imported Dashboard and in Source pick the correct (Default or Graphite or whatever) Source that contains data to be visualized
+- Panels: due to changes in metric paths, a dashboard or panel from v0.7 may not work in v0.7.5.
+Download the file from the right repo branch
+- Dashboard and Panel URLs: they get correctly set up on the fly by HCICollector install script, which uses the SolidFire MVIP you provide to spare you from doing that manually for every Dashboard or Panel.
+If you just import a dashboard, you may end up with URLs pointing to MVIP 192.168.1.30.
+You can correct them manually in Grafana or open the JSON file before and run a file-wide Search-and-Replace and then import that modified dashboard.

 ## How to monitor container volumes